po1sigala/live/01-Class-Content/19-PWA-dev/02-Homework/README.md

   * The application works without an internet connection.

-  * Automatically saves on a set time.
+  * Automatically saves on when the DOM window is unfocused.

+  * Bundled with webpack.

+  * Create a service worker with workbox.

+  * Cache static and page assets.

+  * Application must have a generated `manifest.json`.

+  * Progressive Web App functionality (Can be installed).

+  * Deployed to Heroku with build scripts.

 ### Deployment: 32%